skooter500/DT228-OOP-2015/README.md

 ## Lab 1

 ### Learning Outcomes
+- Sign up for the class Skack
 - Become familiar with the syntax of Processing
 - Become familiar with writing and running sketches in Processing
 - Practice using variables
 - Practice using loops
 - Practice using nested loops and the if statement

+Firstly, go to https://dt228-oop-2015.slack.com and sign up for the slack with your DIT email address.
+When you are signed up, send a little greeting to everyone on the #general channel.

 Take the time to look up the following methods in the [Processing language reference](http://processing.org/reference/ ) to make sure you are clear about the syntax and parameters: